The Department of Public Administration is committed to conducting a current, relevant, and exciting course of study that trains students to:

-Students in the Department of Economics and Finance are expected to pass all economics and finance courses with a grade of “C” or better.
-For graduation, a student must have an index of 2.0 in the major.
+Students in the Department are expected to pass Public Administration required core courses with a grade of “C” or better.
+For graduation, a student must have a minimum index of 2.0 in his/her major.

 Medgar Evers College offers a unique range of classes that allows students to learn, grow, and explore their interest within a cordial and supportive campus community of distinguished scholars.
 With more than 20 majors to choose from, students are prepared for careers in fields such as business, health, social services, and education.
 Medgar Evers College offers flexible day, evening, and weekend schedules that allow students to work at their own pace to complete their degree.
 Located conveniently in central Brooklyn, Medgar Evers College is easily accessible by public transportation and to cultural, recreational, and entertainment venues.